Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Looking for Nessie at Loch Ness, Scotland

-The Legend of Nessie the Loch Ness Monster has long made Loch Ness one of the top tourist attractions in the Scottish Highlands.
-While searching for the obscure creature is a top activity, enticing waterfalls, charming lakeside villages and pleasant hiking trails are just a few more reasons to spend a day at Loch Ness.
+While searching for the obscure creature is a fun activity, enticing waterfalls, charming lakeside villages and pleasant hiking trails are a few more reasons to spend a day at Loch Ness.

 Best View of Inverness, Scotland, UK

-Inverness is the bustling capital of the Scottish Highlands and a great place to visit.
+Inverness is the bustling capital of the Highlands and a great place to visit.
 Even better, the route from Skye to Inverness offers some of the most incredible vistas in Scotland.
 Read our advice for What To Do in Inverness to make sure you don’t miss a thing!

 Best Restaurants in Isle of Skye